E.T. the Extra-Terrestrial (album)

 E.T. the Extra-Terrestrial is an audiobook and soundtrack companion album for the 1982 film directed by Steven Spielberg.
-Composed by John Williams, the album was narrated by recording artist Michael Jackson, produced by Quincy Jones and distributed by MCA Records.
-The audiobook was produced by John Williams and Michael Jackson working with Rod Temperton, Freddy DeMann, and Bruce Swedien.
+Composed by John Williams, the album was narrated by recording artist Michael Jackson, produced by Quincy Jones, and distributed by MCA Records.
+The audiobook was produced by Williams and Jackson working with Rod Temperton, Freddy DeMann, and Bruce Swedien.

-The E.T. the Extra-Terrestrial audiobook was released by MCA on November 15, 1982 – the same month as Michael Jackson's acclaimed sixth studio album Thriller despite conditions given by Epic Records, Jackson's record label, that it should not be released until after Thriller.
+The E.T. the Extra-Terrestrial audiobook was released by MCA on November 15, 1982 – the same month as Jackson's acclaimed sixth studio album Thriller – despite conditions given by Epic Records, Jackson's record label, that it should not be released until after Thriller.
 As a result, Epic took legal action against MCA which forced the album's withdrawal.
 During its curtailed release, E.T. the Extra-Terrestrial reached number 37 on the Billboard 200 and number 82 on the UK Albums Chart.
 It was well-received critically and won Jackson a Grammy Award for Best Recording for Children.